ckan/ckan/doc/maintaining/installing/install-using-docker.rst

 .. note::
    Installing CKAN using a Docker image is currently under evaluation.
 There may be omissions or inaccuracies in this documentation.
+In particular, the current Docker image omits the configuration required to run the DataStore/DataPusher.
 Proceed with caution.

 This section describes how to install CKAN using a Docker_ image.
 Docker is a tool that allows all kinds of software to be shipped and deployed in a standard